-This scholarship is to help pay the tuition cost of a student who demonstrates a financial need, ministerial abilities and aspirations and maintains a good academic standing that will result in graduation.
+This scholarship is to help pay the tuition cost of a student who demonstrates a financial need, ministerial abilities and aspirations, and a good academic standing that will result in graduation.

 Epperson Family Pastoral Scholarship

-To cover the tuition needs of an active Pastor who desires to complete his studies in any of our programs, one who is willing to continue his pastoral ministry while at the same time give ample time to finishing a degree at Shepherds Seminary.
+This scholarship covers the tuition needs of an active pastor who desires to complete his studies in any of our programs, one who is willing to continue his pastoral ministry while giving ample time to finishing a degree at Shepherds Seminary.
 This scholarship requires continuous enrollment.

 James F. Langley Memorial Scholarship

-In loving memory of James F. Langley, a Christian gentleman, faithful husband and loving father by which this scholarship is made available to help with the tuition needs of a student who demonstrates a financial need, is seeking a vocation of full time ministry upon graduation and displays the values of consistent Christian character.
+This scholarship is made available in loving memory of James F. Langley — a Christian gentleman, faithful husband, and loving father — to help with the tuition needs of a student who demonstrates a financial need, is seeking a vocation of full-time ministry upon graduation, and displays the values of consistent Christian character.